Prospect New Orleans

-Prospect New Orleans is a multi-venue contemporary art event in New Orleans.
+Prospect New Orleans is a multi-venue contemporary art event in New Orleans, Louisiana, USA.

+Prospect.1

 "Prospect.1 New Orleans" ran from November 2008 to January 2009.
 Conceived in the tradition of the international biennials, such as the Venice Biennale, São Paulo Biennial, Istanbul Biennial, it showcased new artistic practices of 81 leading international contemporary artists at over 24 venues across the city of New Orleans, and offered an array of cultural and educational programs for the local community.

 Contemporary art curator Dan Cameron conceived of Prospect New Orleans during a visit to the Crescent City in early 2006, just months after Hurricane Katrina.
 During a public meeting with the New Orleans artists’ community, he witnessed the collective frustration about the slow pace of rebuilding the city, and wanted to help.
 In January 2007, Cameron founded a new nonprofit, U.S. Biennial, Inc., secured generous seed funding, enlisted the help of a volunteer board of directors, rented office space, and hired staff and consultants to assist him in realizing his vision.